Sport coronavirus updates: Latest news as events cancelled due to COVID-19 - TheNewsTrace

 English Soccer League

-The EFL launched a joint assertion with the Premier League and can comply with the identical process.
-Video games within the Championship, League 1 and League 2 might be shelved till 4th April on the earliest.
+The EFL launched a joint assertion with the Premier League and can observe the identical process.
+Video games within the Championship, League 1 and League 2 shall be shelved till 4th April on the earliest.

 Latest Soccer League coronavirus updates – coming quickly